supreethbk/CricTrack/README.md

-Cricketer Management System — Final Integrated Version
+CricTrack is a Cricketer Management System

 This is ONE Java console application combining the original assignment requirements with the JDBC/MySQL database implementation.
 What is included